DeSevilla/game-of-life/README.md

 The state of the board will be displayed after each command.

 You can record sequences of commands as macros.
 Macros are saved in macros.json.
-The starting macros are "glider" (creates a glider in the top left, assuming it is empty) and "genesis" (fills the board with random soup then runs for 100 turns with 0.15 delay).
+The starting macros are `glider` (creates a glider in the top left, assuming it is empty) and `genesis` (fills the board with random soup then runs for 100 turns with 0.15 delay).

 The commands are:
 * `stop` - exit the program